leanderseige/eurorackdiy/PSU.md

 <img src="photos/psuinside2.jpg" width="300"  style="display:inline-block;">

 There is also a rectangluar window for a grille of 10cm x 10cm to let warm air escape.
-I bought one of these perforated Aluminium sheets to use it as grille: https://amzn.to/3iXulSA
+I bought one of these perforated Aluminium sheets to use it as grille: https://amzn.to/3iXulSA The windows were placed inside the chassis area to avoid screws protruding into the adjacent module space.

 <img src="photos/psubuiltin.JPG" width="300">